aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbase/pagecolor/_index.md

 ---
 title: DocumentBase.PageColor
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the page color of the document.
+description: DocumentBase property.
+Gets or sets the page color of the document.
 This property is a simpler version of BackgroundShape in C#
 type: docs
 weight: 60
 url: /net/aspose.words/documentbase/pagecolor/